-The Data Quality Index (DQI) is simply how much and how good the data is you are uploading to the Sheep Ireland database is over a given year.
+The Data Quality Index (DQI) is simply the quantity and how good of quality the data is when you are uploading to the Sheep Ireland database over a given year.
 The DQI reflects three aspects of your data recording such as timeliness, completeness and quality of recording.

 DQI – Why is it Important?